williamnguyen-activecyber/okta.github.io/_source/_docs/api/resources/authn.md

 signatureData  | base64 encoded signature data from the U2F token    | Body       | String   | TRUE     |
 rememberDevice | user's decision to remember device                  | URL        | Boolean  | FALSE    |

-##### Start verification to get challenge nonce
+##### Start Verification to Get Challenge Nonce

-Verification of the U2F factor starts with getting the challenge nonce and U2F token details and then using the client side javascript API to get the signed assertion from the U2F token.
+Verification of the U2F factor starts with getting the challenge nonce and U2F token details and then using the client-side JavaScript API to get the signed assertion from the U2F token.

-##### Request Example
+##### Request Example for Verify U2F Factor
 {:.api .api-request .api-request-example}

 ~~~sh